SalomePlatform/adao/doc/en/snippets/PopulationSize.rst

   population at each generation.
 This size is slightly adjusted to take into account the number of state variables to be optimized.
-The default value is 100, and it is recommended to choose a population between 1 and about ten times the number of state variables, the size being smaller as the number of variables increases.
+The default value is 100, and it is recommended to choose a population between 1 and about ten times the number of state variables, the size being proportionally smaller as the number of variables increases.

   Example:
   ``{"PopulationSize":100}``